Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

-The bus cost per mile, $b$, is set to \$5.44 and the on-demand shuttle cost per mile, $g$, is set to \$1.61.
+The bus cost per mile, $\rho$, is set to \$5.44 and the on-demand shuttle cost per mile, $g$, is set to \$1.61.
 The price $\phi$ of using the ODMTS \$2.50, which is in line with the fares of transit agencies.
-The experimental setting assumes $n = 16$ buses within the four-hour planning horizon for each open leg between the hubs with an average waiting time $S$ of 7.5 minutes.
-The cost and inconvenience parameter $\theta$ is 0.001 in the case study.
-Computational experiments are conducted using Gurobi 9.0 as the solver on an Intel i5-3470T 2.90 GHz machine with 8 GB RAM.
+The experimental setting assumes $n = 16$ buses within the four-hour planning horizon for each open leg between the hubs with an average waiting time $s$ of 7.5 minutes.
+The cost and inconvenience parameter $\theta$ is 0.001 in the case study. {As part of preprocessing, the shortest path between each node pair $i,j$ is precomputed based on the arc weights that are equal to the weighted cost and inconvenience of that pair if it is served by an on-demand shuttle, i.e. with the arc weights $(1 - \theta) g \, d'_{ij} + \theta t'_{ij}$, where $d'_{ij}$ and $t'_{ij}$ correspond to the distance and time metrics in the original data set.
+Using the resulting shortest path, the time $t_{ij}$ and distance $d_{ij}$ values between nodes $i,j$ are computed for each pair.
+Furthermore, the value of the parameter $\eta$ in Section \ref{sec:ParetoOptCuts} is set to 0.01 after comparing its computational performance against different values.} Computational experiments are conducted using Gurobi 9.0 as the solver on an Intel i5-3470T 2.90 GHz machine with 8 GB RAM.